-The REIT's properties require ongoing capital expenditures, tenant inducements and leasing expenditures.
-Leasing expenditures include the cost of tenant allowances, leasing commissions and leasehold improvements incurred in connection with the leasing of vacant space and the renewal or replacement of current tenants.
-The REIT plans to continue to invest capital in all its properties throughout the remainder 2017 and beyond.
-Expenditures are expected to be funded through cash flow generated by operations, the Credit Facilities and cash on hand.
-For the six months ended June 30, 2017 and 2016, the REIT invested \$2,121 and \$1,440 respectively, in capital and leasing expenditures.
+The REIT's properties require ongoing capital expenditures and leasing expenditures.
+Leasing expenditures include the cost of tenant inducements, leasing commissions and leasehold improvements incurred in connection with the leasing of vacant space and the renewal or replacement of current tenants.
+The REIT plans to continue to invest capital in all its properties throughout the remainder of 2017 and beyond.
+Expenditures are expected to be funded through cash flow generated by operations and cash on hand.
+For the nine months ended September 30, 2017 and 2016, the REIT invested \$3,383 and \$2,789 respectively, in capital and leasing expenditures.